-When it comes to choosing a provider and plan there are 3 key things you need to consider; speed, data, and cost.
-You want a connection that is fast, provides enough data for your needs and is affordable.
-Here’s a quick summary;
+When it comes to choosing a provider and plan there are three key things to consider; speed, data and cost.
+You’ll want a connection that is fast, provides enough data for your needs and is affordable.
+Here’s a quick summary:

 |Typical Internet Activity